henry12fn/hello-git/README.md

 # hello-git
-just getting started with git hub
+am new at github infrastructure am just getting started and it looks cool